ryanwachtl/silverstripe-foundation-forms/README.md

 ## SilverStripe UserForms

-If you're using the UserForms module, please use version [2.0.10](https://github.com/silverstripe/silverstripe-userforms/tree/2.0.10)
+If you're using the UserForms module, please use the [1.0 branch](https://github.com/ryanwachtl/silverstripe-foundation-forms/tree/1.0) of SilverStripe Fondation Forms and version [2.0.10](https://github.com/silverstripe/silverstripe-userforms/tree/2.0.10) of the UserForms module.